You’ve been offered the job. But should you take it?

 By gaining an understanding of the compensation and benefits package in its entirety, you’ll be able to confidently state whether or not it’s enough.

-Ask for documentation on these benefits that you can study at home, and ask for clarification on any ambiguities regarding things like fees, company matching and investment options.
+Ask for documentation on these benefits that you can study at home, and ask for clarification on any ambiguities regarding things like fees, company matching and investment options/limitations.

 It’s critical that you do your due diligence, and this means getting everything, and I mean everything, in writing.
 The hours, the expectations, what exact role you’ll play on the team, etc. This ensures that all that was promised will be delivered.

 As a recruiter, I’ve heard horror stories of people taking a job, and then the role changes completely.
-They’re doing work they don’t enjoy and frustrated each day, and end up leaving soon after.
+They’re doing work they don’t enjoy and feeling frustrated each day, and end up leaving soon after.
 So get it in writing!

 What is the minimum compensation package you’re willing to take?
 How important is career advancement to you?
 Do you need a job with flexible working conditions?
 Create a list of non-negotiables, and if any are lacking in the job offer, be prepared to ask for them, and to turn down the offer if they’re not forthcoming.

 Sure, the package may be above your non-negotiable minimum, but are you truly comfortable with it?
 Or do you perhaps feel that you are worth more, or could be paid better elsewhere.

 What is this company like as an employer?
 There’s no better group to ask than the team within the walls.
 Sites like Glassdoor offer insight into the experience of working for a company – the perks, the pitfalls, the pay, and more.
 You can get a surprisingly good sense of the company culture simply by reading employee reviews.